 Make the broth:

-Put the chicken bones in a large pot.
+Put the chicken bones (or chicken pieces) in a large pot.
 Throw in all the skin and fat too.
 Cover with water about twice as high as the bones themselves.
 So if the bones fill 3″ in the bottom of the pot, put in enough water to make the pot 6″ full – including the bones, of course.
 (If you’re using chicken pieces, just cover them by an inch of water)

 Once the stuff has stopped floating to the top, throw in the rest of the ingredients.
 Simmer, uncovered, for 2 – 3 hours.
 Add salt and pepper to taste.
 Add more water, if necessary.